Timothy Shira

 Timothy Shira is an Indian politician from Meghalaya.
 He is a member of the National People's Party.
-He is Minister of Fisheries in Meghalaya 16 Sep 2025.
+He has served as Minister of Fisheries in Meghalaya since 16 Sep 2025.

-In 2003, he was elected from North Garo Hills district's Resubelpara assembly constituency of Meghalaya.
-He is elected as the Protem Speaker for the assembly in March 2023.
+In 2003, he was first elected from North Garo Hills district's Resubelpara assembly constituency of Meghalaya.
+He was elected as the Pro tempore Speaker for the assembly in March 2023.